-Our Destination Experts have rounded up the best experiences to try in Australia this winter – from a Christmas experience in July to a rare whisky auction, stargazing in the Outback and the biggest Indian film festival outside the country!
+Our Destination Experts have rounded up the best experiences to try in Australia this winter – from a Christmas experience in July to a rare whiskey auction, stargazing in the Outback and the biggest Indian film festival outside the country!

-Cosy up beside a log fire with a mulled wine — you might even see snowfall, or Santa himself!
-Taste old-world ambience at The Palais Royale; book a table at the iconic Hydro Majestic Hotel, themed in festive finery; or sample canapés and carols followed by the Gala Yulefest Dinner at The Carrington Hotel.
+Cosy up beside a log fire with some mulled wine; savour old-world ambiance at The Palais Royale; book a table at the iconic Hydro Majestic Hotel, themed in festive finery; or sample canapés and carols followed by the Gala Yulefest Dinner at The Carrington Hotel.

 This August, join the greatest celebration of Indian Cinema at Melbourne.
 At the Indian Film Festival of Melbourne (IFFM), visitors can explore the richness and diversity of contemporary Indian cinema, from Bollywood hits to off-beat art house films.

-Small-batch, award-winning distilleries will open their cellar doors to host tours, offer tastings and a glimpse of unreleased whiskies.
+Small-batch, award-winning distilleries will open their cellar doors to host tours, offer tastings and a glimpse of unreleased whiskeys.
 There’s also a rare whisky auction, where exceptional whisky from Hobart, Mainland Australia and from across the globe will be up for grabs!

 Australia’s moderate winter weather makes it ideal for a road trip, this time of the year.
 Take the iconic Great Ocean Road, one of the most scenic drives in the country, offering a spectacular mix of clifftops, surf beaches and lush rainforest.
 Highlights include coastal towns and fishing villages, including the popular Port Fairy known for its 19th-century architecture and the world-famous Twelve Apostles.